 - One of Mul-T-Lock’s vulnerabilities among others is that with a certain kind of tape and a thin key one can bypass their locks, despite the brilliant engineering that went into their dimple keys and telescoping pin design.

 - Medeco is just too expensive and their locks are finicky; they stop working when the smallest particle gets in the keyway.
 They are also not impervious to various methods of covert entry despite the hefty price tag.

-- CX5 is the panacea of security.
-High security, compatibility, not overly expensive, etc. CX5 cylinders have all of the same benefits that a lock cylinder three times the price has.
+- CX5 is good enough.
+Reasonably high security, compatibility, not overly expensive, etc. CX5 cylinders have all of the same benefits that a lock cylinder three times the price has.
 CX5 cylinders exceed UL437 with hardened steel pins to prevent drilling, a sidebar, and they give me my own keyway that is geographically unique.
 To recap, CX5 has all of the physical security benefits of a Medeco or Primus cylinder, but for half the price.
 I pass on those savings to you.

 I know that many property managers think they are “locked in” to some of these proprietary high security systems because those are the locks they have on their doors.
 However, the cost of maintaining these systems may be greater than simply having me install the CX5 system once.
 Consider the cost of duplicating keys.
 Do you have to pay your locksmith to drive to your building for duplicates of your secure building key, or can you drive to them and save yourself $75?
 How much are you getting charged per key?
 Many locksmiths charge over $15 for a Medeco key.
 If you need over 100 keys, that adds up quick!